zweiler1/nanosvg-zig/README.md

 # nanosvg-zig

-Zig bindings for the nanosvg C library
+Zig package for the nanosvg C library